Regularity for almost minimizers of a one-phase Bernoulli-type functional in Carnot Groups of step two: Notation and preliminary results

-By left translation, the horizontal layer defines a subbundle of the tangent bundle $T\G$ over $\G$: the subbundle of the tangent bundle spanned by the family of vector fields $X=(X_1,\dots,X_{m_1})$ plays a crucial role in the theory, it is called the {\it horizontal bundle} $H\G$; the fibres of $H\G$ are
+By left translation, the horizontal layer determines a subbundle of the tangent bundle $T\G$ over $\G$.
+This subbundle, spanned by the family of vector fields $X=(X_1,\dots,X_{m_1})$, plays a crucial role in the theory and is called the {\it horizontal bundle} $H\G$.
+The fibers of $H\G$ are